yonigibbs/elm-i18next-gen/README.md

 There are two typos there, neither of which would be caught at compile time, leading to problems (though not exceptions: this is Elm after all :relaxed:) when the page is rendered.

-To solve this problem, the tool in this repo takes in a JSON file containing the translations which the system uses, and generates a function for each string value.
+To solve this problem, the tool in this repo takes in a JSON file containing the translations, and generates a function for each string value.
 That function itself simply calls the _i18next_ package.
-The code in the application itself then calls those generated functions rather than using the _i18next_ package directly.
+The code in the application then calls those generated functions rather than using the _i18next_ package directly.

 Using the example above, the generated code for it would look as follows: